King Abgar V of Edessa is one of the earliest Christian kings, said to have been converted by Thaddeus of Edessa, a disciple of Jesus.

 The response, ascribed to Jesus, was simple yet profound: “Blessed are you who hast believed in me without having seen me.”
 He promised to send a disciple after fulfilling his mission on Earth.
 This correspondence was held in high esteem throughout the Middle Ages, replicated on various materials and even used as talismans.

 However, historians have long debated the authenticity of these letters.
 The story, while rich in cultural and religious significance, is mired in controversy.
 Some argue over the nature of Abgar’s illness, while others question the materials used for the correspondence.
+Further complicating the legend is the Mandylion, a supposed portrait of Jesus, linked to these letters and venerated as a holy relic today.

-Today, the question of whether Jesus actually penned a letter to King Abgar remains unanswered.
+Therefore, the question of whether Jesus actually penned a letter to King Abgar remains unanswered.
 The story has been woven into both Christian liturgy and apocryphal texts, a reflection of early Christian beliefs and traditions.

 Ultimately, dismissing such legends outright without understanding their origins can be unwise.
-They not only offer a glimpse into early Christian communities but also highlight how certain narratives gained prominence and influenced religious practices.
+However, they offer an excellent glimpse into early Christian communities and show how certain traditions gained prominence and influenced religious practices.

 Photo credit: Shaiith / Shutterstock.com | PD via Wikimedia Commons